 The movie is set in Oklahoma City in the year 2045.
 Most people try to escape reality through a VR world called OASIS (Ontologically Anthropocentric Sensory Immersive Simulation), as their ultimate playground.
 It is a world where people can connect, play and even touch and feel each other without being physically together.
 Before the creator of OASIS, James Halliday(played by Mark Rylance) died, he programmed a quest to collect three keys and find a hidden Easter Egg.
 The first to find the Easter Egg would be rewarded half a trillion dollars and full control over the OASIS itself.
 The quest is where players race with a DeLorean, avoid and get pass through King Kong, battle with Iron Giant, and other adventures where you can geek out movie references yourself when you watch the movie (no more spoilers!).

-Through the years, modern technology is becoming the essence of the words “useful” and “cool.”
-Artificial intelligence applications such as; self-driving cars, voice-controlled assistants, and robots that can converse using human language are some of the most fascinating and coolest inventions today.
+Through the years, is becoming the essence of the words “useful” and “cool.”
+Artificial intelligence applications such as self-driving cars, voice-controlled assistants, and robots that can converse using human language are some of the most fascinating and coolest inventions today.
 Matching the speed of other technological advances, Virtual Reality(VR) and Augmented Reality(AR) step up their games by making reality more exciting.

 What is Augmented and Virtual Reality and how are they different?

 To understand how AR and VR fire reality up, we have to know first what they mean.
 “Virtual” means near or imitation, and “reality” means real life or the actual thing.
 In short, virtual reality is an imitation or a virtual version of the actual world using special gadgets, such as helmet or headset.